Groups

 The Baptism Team represents the Christian Community that is the Parish, at the Baptism.
 They help parents and godparents to prepare for the task they have undertaken when asking for Baptism.
 To help them prepare for and fulfil their Baptismal role, parents are invited to attend a Baptism preparation meeting with the team.
 The Baptism preparation meeting provides both the parents and godparents with a greater understanding of the Sacrament of Baptism, as well as ensuring that, the ceremony of Baptism is a more meaningful celebration for all concerned.

-New members always welcome, should you be interested in joining the Baptism Team or would like some more information, please contact the Parish Office.
+New members always welcome, should you be interested in joining the Baptism Team or would like some more information, please contact the Parish Office in Beaumont or Whitehall.

 • The Rite of Christian Initiation of Adults (RCIA)